-Over the last few years the trend was white kitchens, and although this gives a wonderful open effect, it seems that clients are getting braver with their color choices.
+Over the last few years the trend was white kitchens, and although this gives a wonderful open effect, it seems that clients are getting braver with their colour choices.
 Kitchen Co-Ordination has installed quite a few deep blue kitchens and the contrast with a lighter worksurface is so striking.

 The units in this kitchen are Rational Casa in Deep Blue, with Corian worksurface and down-legs on the island.
-As a designer, it is so interesting to see clients make bold statements with color as the end result is really striking.
+As a designer, it is so interesting to see clients make bold statements with colour as the end result is really striking.

 Smallbone of Devizes

 This year we anticipate a focus on materials from the natural world.
 Imperfections, grains and natural patterns are welcome as kitchen brands embrace the use of materials left as nature intended.
 Whether it’s through marble, wood or stone, we anticipate kitchens with character will be a leading trend.

 We think the next big trend is going to be centred around healthy living, with a focus on using more eco-friendly and renewable materials in interesting ways.
 One way could be removing chemicals from the home and using natural cleaning products and essential oils instead.
 Also, we think we will see lots more people incorporating plants and herbs into the scheme to keep the air clean and food tasting great!

 The kitchen is forever evolving into a reflection of our individual styles and cabinet handles are now becoming much more of a feature.
 This year I predict people moving away from standard stainless-steel handles and making bolder choices by choosing polished brass, antique bronze, matt black or even leather!